rubygems/bundler-site/source/localizable/v1.13/guides/creating_gem.en.html.md

 We call our gem `foodie` because this gem is going to do a couple of things around food, such as portraying them as either "Delicious!" or "Gross!".
 Stay tuned.

-For information on gem naming conventions, you can read &ldquo;[Name Your Gem](http://guides.rubygems.org/name-your-gem/)&rdquo; guide on the RubyGems website.
+For information on gem naming conventions, you can read the &ldquo;[Name Your Gem](http://guides.rubygems.org/name-your-gem/)&rdquo; guide on the RubyGems website.

 This command creates a [scaffold directory](https://github.com/radar/guides/tree/master/gem-scaffold/foodie)